fw4spl-org/fw4spl-doc/SAD/SDM-SAD-SigSlot.rst

 The class ``::fwServices::registry::Proxy`` is a communication element and singleton in the architecture.
 It defines a proxy for
 signal/slot connections.
-The proxy concept is used to declare communication channels : all signals registered in a proxy's channel are connected to all slots registered in the same channel.
-This concept is useful to create multiple connections or when the slots/signals are not created yet (possible in dynamic programs).
+The proxy concept is used to declare communication channels: all signals registered in a proxy's channel are connected to all slots registered in the same channel.
+This concept is useful to create multiple connections or when the slots/signals have not yet been created (possible in dynamic programs).

-The following shows an example to connect one signal to several slots:
+The following shows an example where one signal is connected to several slots:

 .. code:: c++